-Alternate Job Titles: Procurement Director, Director of Purchasing, Director of Procurement, Purchasing Director
+Alternate Job Titles: Purchasing Director, Director of Procurement, Director of Purchasing, Procurement Director

-How much does a Purchasing Director in Sumter,
+How much does a Purchasing Director in Houston,

-SC make?
-The median annual Purchasing Director salary in Sumter,
+TX make?
+The median annual Purchasing Director salary in Houston,

 and other factors that impact base pay.
 However, the salary for someone with the title Purchasing Director may vary depending on a number of factors including industry,